 Director of Life Enrichment

 Heidi White joined the FTJ team in 2015 as the Director of Life Enrichment.
 She holds a BS degree from Brigham Young University in Therapeutic Recreation with a minor in Psychology as well as a Certification in Gerontology Studies.
 She is a CTRS (Certified Therapeutic Recreation Specialist) and has spent the last 17 years using her skills to improve the quality of life for a variety of people.
-Her main focus has been on seniors and she has developed therapeutic programing to meet the needs of seniors in several different settings from senior independent living to assisted living, memory care and skilled nursing.
+Her main focus has been on seniors, and she has developed therapeutic programming to meet the needs of seniors in several different settings from senior independent living to assisted living, memory care and skilled nursing.
 Knowing that purpose imparts meaning to life she developed “Real Life” programing to assist those with dementia and to combat the loneliness and isolation that can occur in seniors.

 Whenever Heidi has a chance, she loves to travel and especially to discover hidden gems that are off the tourist map.
 When at home she enjoys gardening, reading, spending time with her husband and pets, plus the occasional home improvement project.